The Ballymore Novices’ Hurdle, registered as the Hyde Novices’ Hurdle, is the last race run of the first day of Cheltenham’s November Meeting.

 Outsider Success Unlikely

 Interestingly, both Thyme Hill and Fingal Bay won this race when carrying a penalty for a previous Graded wins.
-Several favourites have failed to cope with similar penalties but it is worth noting that of the 10 winners between 2019 and 2010, six carried a penalty which shows the importance of previous winning form over hurdles.
+Several favourites have failed to cope with similar penalties but it is worth noting that of the 12 winners between 2010 and 2021, seven carried a penalty which shows the importance of previous winning form over hurdles.